shyshi/shyshi.work/content/en/authors/admin/_index.md

 - Visitors
 ---

-Haoyu Shi is a postdoc fellow of Institute of High Energy Physics, Chinese Academy of Sciences.
-He is working on MDI Background Issues on CEPC.
-His research insterest also include radiation protection related ones.
+I'm a postdoc research working at Institute of High Energy Physics, Chinese Academy of Sciences.
+I am working on MDI Background Issues on CEPC.
+My research insterest also include radiation protection related issues.